-It is understandable that viewers are not particularly keen on Twitch ads, to put it lightly.
-But why do streamers dislike them as well?
+Understandably, viewers are not particularly keen on Twitch ads.
+But why do streamers look for the best twitch ad blocker so intensively?
 Shouldn’t they be happy about an additional revenue source?
 Well, now we get to the most problematic part of the entire ad debacle.
 It is an open secret in the industry that Twitch has very poor policies when it comes to sharing ad revenue with the creators.
 Yes, big names with custom contracts and negotiated rates may earn well.
 But smaller streamers are said to be treated unfairly.

 Pair it with the fact that the ads take too much of the screen, are displayed too often and are not interactive nor tailored to gaming audiences, and you can see why creators who care for their content’s integrity would rather go without them.
 And there goes the kicker – they do not even have control over it anyway.
 You must have enough subscribers to have a say in whether you want to include ads or not.
 As always, smaller creators are the victims of a system focused on generating as much revenue as possible.

 Adblock for Twitch and Its Alternatives